 Presumptions of Service Connection

-What is the presumption of service connection, and what does it mean for me?
+What is the presumption of service connection, and what does it mean for me and what does it have to do with gastrointestinal disease in veterans?
 According to the U.S. Department of Veteran Affairs, the VA presumes that specific disabilities were caused by military service.
 Presumptive Conditions are due to the unique circumstances of a particular Veteran’s military service.
 If the alleged condition is diagnosed in a Veteran, in a specific group, they can be awarded disability compensation.
 Filing for a disability is easier for the Veteran who is seeking compensation because it is an assumed condition.

 What are the Presumptive Conditions?

-Presumptive Conditions relating to Gastrointestinal claims affect two groups of veterans the most.
+Presumptive Conditions relating to Gastrointestinal disease in Veterans affect two groups of veterans the most.
 According to the U.S. Department of Veteran Affairs; “The list of Veterans who classify as “Atomic Veterans” are as follows and are eligible for Presumptive Conditions:

 - Participated in atmospheric nuclear testing,